 Expansion to China

-EIT Climate-KIC aims to enhance its global climate impact and one of the key potential international ecosystems for collaboration is China.
+EIT Climate-KIC aims to enhance its global climate impact and one of its key potential international ecosystems for collaboration is in China.

 As part of the EIT Global Outreach programme, the EIT Community would like to scope potential collaborative programmes between European and Chinese stakeholders building on EIT KICs European programmes that may be relevant for implementation and scaling in China.

 The planned EIT Hub China in Beijing will act as a bridge between European and Chinese innovation communities building on the combined efforts of EIT Raw Materials, EIT Health, EIT Digital, EIT Manufacturing, EIT Food and EIT Urban Mobility under the lead of EIT Climate-KIC.

 Collectively we have identified the following cross-sectorial domains that build on the interest of both the EIT KICs and our conversations with potential stakeholders in China.
 These are all relevant to the post-COVID-19 recovery phase: